MichaIng/DietPi-Docs/docs/software/file_servers.md

 - Edit /etc/samba/smb.conf
     - Search the entry [dietpi], change `valid users = username_i_require`
     - Add the user to Samba with `smbpasswd -a username_i_require`
-- Restart services with `dietpi-services restart`
+- Restart services with `systemctl restart nmbd smbd`

 You can now connect to the samba server with the username and password you entered above.